tad3j/xc20-bridge-clients/README.md

 - destinationParachainId: number - parachain to bridge to
 - destinationAddress: string - address on parachain to bridge to

 Bridges token defined by `transferToken` to parachain with id `destinationParachainId` and address `destinationParachainId`.
 For bridging fees are paid with token defined with `feeToken`.

+## Client Tests

+Two tests to test bridging on each client.

+## Browser App

+Simple app to showcase bridging from one chain to another and vice versa.